View Joy Satterfield's Obituary on greenvilleonline.com and share memories

 Mrs. Satterfield was born in Simpsonville to Robert Freeman Hipps and Linda Howard Hipps.
 She loved the beach and the lake, but most of all, her children.
 She was a member of Beulah Baptist Church.

-Surviving, in addition to her husband and parents, are two sons, Justin Satterfield (Sara) and Tyler Satterfield; a grandson, Jaxson Satterfield; a brother, Robby Hipps (Lisa); a sister, Denise Hensley (Todd); father and mother-in-law, Wofford & Dot Satterfield and a special aunt, Gail West.
+Surviving, in addition to her husband and parents, are two sons, Justin Satterfield (Sara) and Tyler Satterfield; a grandson, Jaxon Satterfield; a brother, Robby Hipps (Lisa); a sister, Denise Hensley (Todd); father and mother-in-law, Wofford & Dot Satterfield and a special aunt, Gail West.
+She was predeceased by a son, Jason Satterfield.

 The family will receive friends 6-8pm Thursday at Fletcher Funeral Service.